How to Wash Your Engine At a Car Wash

 Today, car washes are much more sophisticated.
 There are two main types of car washes: self-service and full-service.
 Self-service car washes have three or four basins arranged in a line.
 Customers pick their wash cycle (sewer, high-pressure spray, or gentle cycle) and soap type (laundry detergent, body wash, or mineral oil).
 They then use the hand-held hose to rinse the car.
 The water is then directed to a spinning barrel filled with suds.
 The barrel rotates around the car, cleaning it while the customer watches TV or uses the free parking lot Wi-Fi.
 Full-service washes have elaborate washing machines with multiple basins and jets of water.
 Customers select their cycle and soap type from an overhead dispenser.
 Water is then forced through the machine onto the car, removing dirt, grease, and grime.

-See also How to Warm Car Engine
+See also What are Liters in a Car Engine

 What happens to my car during a car wash?